thirschbuechler/arduino_light_alarmclock_any_smartphone/README.md

 ## Caution: Mains Voltage (240V/120V) can kill you!
 Only use 12V led-stripes if you're not familiar with that.

 In any case, i'd suggest housing it in a plastic IP54-rated mains electric container and changing the obviously bad wifi credentials in the code before flashing.
-Metal cans woud need to have at least one plastic lid so some RF can come out (2.4 / 5GHz Wifi is RF and can be trapped in a metal can otherwise, i.e. faraday cage, if fully enclosed.
+Metal cans woud need to have at least one plastic lid (2.4 / 5GHz Wifi is RF and can be trapped in a metal can otherwise, i.e. faraday cage, if fully enclosed).

 At last, define a static IP on your router for this device and use your Smartphone Alarmclock App (e.g. AlarmDroid) and enter http://deviceIP/x.pls, where x stands for relays 1-4 like stated in the code.
 Now make multiple mute alarms which end automatically to trigger the different relays and their linked lamps.

 (Alternatively, call http://deviceIP/x.pls in your browser to toggle them)

 ## Smartphone Alarmclock Setup
+As said before, any internet-radio playlist-supported app should do, here are some screenshots of my setup and one alarm (rel2) in detail.

 ![overview](https://user-images.githubusercontent.com/8376996/43305052-93323978-9176-11e8-8cd3-891a2171ea0a.png)